TalentGu/Study/readme.txt

-hi, i'm in branch master on 16:37
+hello, i'm in branch master on 16:37
 =======
 hi, i'm in branch test
 >>>>>>> test2